Medical questions & health advice by board certified doctors

-"Wrist pain after giving birth?
+"Wrist pain after giving birth?"

 I am a 26 year old new mom and have given birth to my first child about a month ago.
 I notice that my wrists are slightly swollen and it hurts to extend my thumb.
 I breastfeed my child and it hurts when I hold his head.
 Could this be tendinitis or a different serious issue?
 I usually do not have any joint problems.

 Wrist pain in the new mother is a very commonly seen problem in the primary care setting, and is most often due to a condition called de Quervain's Tenosynovitis.
 This condition is also known as "mommy thumb" as it is frequently seen in this population, and it involves inflammation of the two tendons (and their surrounding sheaths) that allow for extension of the thumb.
 The inflammation is thought to occur as a result of repetitive stress on these particular tendons, in your case from the action of picking up your child, likely with your thumbs in front on the chest and the rest of your fingers behind the body.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.